intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/Start Here/Standards & Conventions.md

 ## Abbreviations
-Field names may contain the following canonical abbreviations to shorten the number of bytes needed.
+Field names may contain the following canonical abbreviations to shorten the number of bytes needed to transmit or store the field.

 An abbreviation may only be used as itself, or as a prefix or suffix of a field name.